kubedb/cli/docs/tutorials/elasticsearch/README.md

 ## Delete Dormant Database
 You still have a record that there used to be an Elasticsearch database `e1` in the form of a DormantDatabase database `e1`.
-Since you have already wiped out the database, you can delete the DormantDatabase tpr.
+Since you have already wiped out the database, you can delete the DormantDatabase object.

 ```console
 $ kubedb delete drmn e1 -n demo